 What insurance policies do I need when I become an owner operator?

 - You need liability min is 750,000 maximum recommended by freight broker is 1,000,000.

 - Cover your equipment, and look at the real price after depreciation.
 Don’t over-insure

 - Have uninsured motorist coverage

-- Make sure you cover your cargo well, for example: protect your electronic cargo with $250,000 cover.
+- Make sure you cover your cargo well, for example: protect your electronic cargo with a $250,000 cover.

-Cheap coverage is always not better than comprehensive coverage:
+A cheap coverage is always not better than comprehensive coverage:

 Cheaper insurance is not always cheaper, ill effect of having loss coverage is when you are involved in an accident you will have to take money to cover the damages from your savings.

 Having a broad form of cargo coverage, some insurance companies cover only specific perils.
 If your cargo falls outside the specific peril list you may have to cover the cargo with your own money.